 The Northern Lights occur when charged particles from the sun collide with Earth’s atmosphere, creating stunning light displays.
 These particles enter the atmosphere, creating a beautiful light show.
 Marvel at soft and vibrant glows, dancing waves of color across the night sky.

-Why 2025 Is the Year to Chase the Aurora?
+Why is 2026 the Best Year to Chase the Northern Lights?

 What is the Best Time to See the Northern Lights?